It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

-Also, using sticky tape along the seams has been ok in Gentle winds, but today was a lot windier.
+Also, using sticky tape along the seams has been OK in gentle winds, but today was a lot windier.
 The next prototype will have packing tape throughout, which will stiffen up the overall structure when inflated.
-It worked for the Soft Sled!
+It worked for the MBK Soft Sled!

 Parafoil 2 Goes Higher

-Higher than it did last time anyway!
+It went higher than it did last time anyway!
 Winds down at Christies Beach were ideal for giving the new parafoil a good test.
-Disappointingly, it still required a drogue, but I'll be trying larger keels later to see if that can be fixed.
-Without shifting the towing point, which now seems pretty close to perfect.
+Disappointingly, it still required a drogue, but I'll be trying larger keels later to see if that can be fixed—without shifting the towing point, which now seems pretty close to perfect.